Starwort/SPLIWACA/README.md

         - `THIS_IS_MAIN_FILE`
     - `_INTERPRETER`
       - Acts as a module, allowing direct use of interpreter methods/functions.
-      - Should be sandboxed i.e. unable to change program memory outside of that specified.
+      - Should be sandboxed i.e. unable to interface with the program's own environment via the interpreter's memory interfaces.
       - Can be used to directly make interpreter calls if the interpreter supports an `eval` method
       - It is a syntax error to use this without a `REQUIRE` statement